StefanHeng/test_ECG-Signal-Viewer/On-next-steps.md

 - Keep track of most recent edited lead index for each caliper measurement
 - For transferring from synchronized to independent which is the less intuitive part, take advantage of the above

+### Log in & preferences

+Several static declarations can be subject to user preference: e.g.

+- Maximal lead on display
+- Discrete jump size
+- Lead templates
+- Maximal number of points on display for each channel